zhuowei/meta-rayban-firmware-android-emulator/README.md

 - build `lpunpack_and_lpmake`
 - in fb/, put `system.img`, `system_ext.img`, `product.img` and `vendor.img` from the extracted Meta Ray-Ban firmware
 - in avd/, put `system.img` from the Android Emulator image (`~/Library/Android/sdk/system-images/android-34/google_apis/arm64-v8a`)
+- in avd13/, put `vendor.img` from the Android 13 emulator image (`Library/Android/sdk/system-images/android-30/google_apis/arm64-v8a`)
 - `make`
 - make a copy of the emulator image
 - take `out/output/system.img` and replace `system.img` with it
-- transfer the emulator image back to macOS
+- transfer the emulator image back to macOS (`rsync --inplace jane.local:~/greatwhite_sim/out/output/system.img ./greatwhite_sim/`)

 ## Tips